UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 The size of /dev/shm have been increased so all allocated memory can be used, up to max 99% of a compute nodes total memory.
 On previous clusters the limit was 50% of total memory.

+## Billing Weights

+Based on the type of resource (CPU, fat node, GPU), Slurm multiplies the requested allocation with its associated billing weight.
+These billing weights are based on the [price associated](https://www.uu.se/en/centre/uppmax/get-started/terms-and-fees#h-Pricelist) with these resources.
+For more detailed understanding of Slurm, one can read its config file at `/etc/slurm/slurm.conf`